yernazarov/TourneyManager/README.md

 * Player Registration
 * View matches in a round
 * Universal message format to keep the results after the game
+* Response from the Bot telling who won the game
 * Leader Board
-* Reminder about the deadline of the games
+* Reminder about the game as a Direct Message to each participant

 ## Message format